Introduction

 Working principle

-When the cylinder hay rake works, the tractor’s power take-off shaft will drive the drum and then the drum starts rotating.
+When the drum hay rake works, the tractor’s power take-off shaft will drive the drum and then the drum starts rotating.
 As the machine moves forward, the raking spring teeth also rotate around a horizontal axis.
 When the grass and straw come into contact with the spring teeth, they form continuous hay rows between the two drums, aligned with the direction the machine is moving.

 Application

-The cylinder hay rake can work at speeds of 12 to 18 kilometers per hour.
+The drum hay rake can work at speeds of 12 to 18 kilometers per hour.
 The dense spring teeth on the two drums effectively gather the dry hay and reduce waste.
 As the drums rotate, the spring teeth move in a sweeping motion, keeping the hay rows loose and airy.
 If you have a large field with a high yield and need high-quality hay rows, the cylinder hay rake would be a good choice.

 Conclusion